worthmine/Text-vCard-Precisely/README.md

 - Text::vCard **doesn't provide** full methods based on [RFC2426](https://tools.ietf.org/html/rfc2426)
 - Mac OS X and iOS can't parse vCard4.0 with UTF-8 precisely. they cause some Mojibake
 - Android 4.4.x can't parse vCard4.0
-- I wanted to learn Moose, of course

 To handle an address book with several vCard entries in it, start with [Text::vFile::asData](https://github.com/richardc/perl-text-vfile-asdata) and then come back to this module.